thunderrabbit/robnugen-journal-entries/2016/01/21to-pack.md

     ~~USB brick~~

 loo:

     ~~toothbrush~~
     ~~toothpaste~~
     ~~dental floss~~
     ~~cotton swabs~~

-To buy in the US
+To buy in the US:

     skates
     beef jerky for family